Supreme Court of New Jersey: Current membership

 By tradition, a partisan balance is maintained on the Supreme Court, with the sitting governor permitted to arrange his appointments so that his party has a one-seat advantage.

-The tradition of partisan balance can influence the governor's selection of a Chief Justice, a fact most recently demonstrated in 2006 when Chief Justice Deborah Poritz, a Republican, reached the mandatory retirement age.
+The tradition of partisan balance can influence the governor's selection of a chief justice, a fact demonstrated in 2006 when Chief Justice Deborah Poritz, a Republican, reached the mandatory retirement age.
 To avoid appointing a Republican to the highest judicial position in the state, Democratic governor Jon Corzine instead elevated Associate Justice James R. Zazzali, a Democrat, to the chief justice position and appointed a Republican to fill the seat Zazzali had occupied.
-When Zazzali reached the age of 70 less than a year later, Corzine was able to nominate a Democrat, Attorney General and former federal prosecutor Stuart Rabner, to serve as Chief Justice.
-The state Senate confirmed Rabner on June 21, 2007, and he was sworn in as Chief Justice eight days later.
+When Zazzali reached the age of 70 less than a year later, Corzine was able to nominate a Democrat, Attorney General and former federal prosecutor Stuart Rabner, to serve as chief justice.
+The state Senate confirmed Rabner on June 21, 2007, and he was sworn in as chief justice eight days later.

-Traditionally in New Jersey, the governor re-submits for tenure the Justices whose initial terms have expired, and Governor Corzine followed this tradition with his re-appointments of Justices Long and LaVecchia.
-On May 15, 2009, Governor Corzine renominated Justice Albin, whose initial seven-year term would have expired on September 18, 2009.
-Albin's re-appointment was cleared by the Senate on June 26, 2009.